Jasminehh/automatic_image_captioning/README.md

 ![](image/gd_momentum.png)

 ### Root Mean Squared Propagation (RMSProp)
 Another way of approaching gradient descent is to use Root Mean Squared Propagation, or 'RMSProp', which has come into frequent use in recent years.
-It uses adaptive learning rate to help point the correct direction towards the minimum.
+It uses adaptive learning rate to help pointing the correct direction towards the minimum.

 ![](image/rmsprop.png)